 New England’s Chilly Waters are Home to Some of the Highest Quality Scallops in the World.
 The Maine Scallop season generally runs from December through April, while the coveted scallops of Nantucket are harvested November through March.
 The majority of New England’s scallops are harvested by mechanical dragging, with less than 1% of these sweet…Read More

-The Portland Fish Exchange and Browne Trading Company In early September our blog examined the lengths we go to get ocean fresh seafood to your kitchen.
-When it comes to freshness and superior quality, it begins with the catch method, continues with the fishermen and finishes with the fishmonger.
-Browne’s goal is to only ever…Read More
+The Portland Fish Exchange & Browne Trading Company Our blog examined the lengths we go to get fresh Maine seafood to your kitchen in early September.
+When it comes to freshness and superior quality, it begins with the catch method, continues with the fishers, and finishes with the fishmonger.
+Browne’s goal is only ever to…Read More

 Too often we take the approach of offering our smoked seafood as “stand alone” items meant to be served largely ungarnished on platters for special occasions; entertaining, Holidays, etc. and thus their other culinary possibilities can be overlooked.
 This week’s blog offers you some examples of how smoked seafood can be incorporated into more involved recipes.
 Since smoked seafood requires…Read More